Why Your Law Firm's Marketing, Operations, and Business Development Must Talk to Each Other

 Business Development + Marketing: Relationships built through networking inform content creation.
 Thought leadership pieces address the specific needs of referral partners' clients.
 Marketing materials are designed to be shared by your network, amplifying your reach without additional spend.

-Case Study: Successful Integration in Action at a Family Law Firm
+Case Study: Successful Integration in Action at a Family Law Attorneys

-One of our clients, a boutique family law practice, implemented our integrated approach and discovered that:
+One of my clients, a boutique family law practice, implemented our integrated approach and it was discovered that:

 Is your firm ready to tear down the silos?

-If you suspect disconnects between your marketing efforts, operational systems, and business development activities, we can help identify where integration would create the greatest impact for your firm.
+If you suspect disconnects between your marketing efforts, operational systems, and business development activities, I can help to identify where integration would create the greatest impact for your firm's ROI.
+Learn more about Fisher Marketing Services and how my fractional CMO services can benefit your law firm's value.

 Comments